 The best way to manage and process 360-feedback is to use a holistic tool that not only runs the surveys, but also allows you to connect the outcomes to 1:1s, action plans, and impact analytics.
-This way you can take the step from gathering the insights, to taking the actions needed.

 How to ask for 360-degree feedback in an email?

-It's often a good idea to tailor the email message to the group that will receive it, and to make sure they have access to all information they need to understand the 360 feedback process.
+It's often a good idea to tailor the email message to the group that will receive it and to make sure they have access to all information they need to understand the 360 feedback process.

 What is the best 360 feedback tool or software?

 A holistic employee engagement tool that not only runs the 360 surveys but also allows you to connect the results to 1:1s, action plans, performance management, and impact analytics.
-This will allow for a proactive approach to the survey results, on the individual, team, and organizational levels.
+This will allow for a proactive approach to the survey results, on the individual, team, and organisational levels.

 How to give 360° feedback?

-360 feedback should be given in a factual and constructive way, focusing on behaviors rather than on the individual.
+360-degree feedback should be given in a factual and constructive way, focusing on behaviors rather than on the individual.